Royal Columbian Hospital: History

 In the 1920s, the economic boom that took place allowed for the hospital to continue to reduce its debt load and expand where needed.
 The standardization movement taking place in the United States provided footing to compel the municipalities to finally begin funding the hospitals that served their citizens.
 A paediatric ward opened in 1921 that allowed younger patients to be attended to separate from the adults, and a doctor was appointed as medical superintendent, as the lady superintendent felt that the job would be better suited to someone more medically trained.
 However, due to a tacit rejection of his recommendations by the staffed doctors, he resigned along with the newly appointed laboratory attendant.

 The standardization movement made its way to British Columbia and Dr. Malcolm MacEachern, the physician from Vancouver General Hospital was at the forefront of it.
 In 1927 it was determined by American College of Surgeons, the hospital board, and the Fraser Valley Medical Association that certain requirements had to be met in order to be approved as meeting standardization requirements.
 At that time, it was required to have a pathologist spend a minimum amount of time reviewing lab work, a radiologist to supervise the x-ray department, and further administrative organization changes relating to staff, conferences and regulations.
 Royal Columbian was among the better performing hospitals due to its filing systems and regular meetings.

-A major development for the hospital was the construction of the 130-bed Health Care Centre, opening on August 8, 1978 at a cost of $27 million.
+A major development for the hospital was the construction of the 130-bed Health Care Centre, opening on August 8, 1978, at a cost of $27 million.
 The ceremonial opening of the Healthcare Centre was done by Prince Philip, his son Prince Andrew, and Health Minister Bob McClelland.
-The centre added a wide range of treatment facilities and medical functions linked to sophisticated technology such as a CT scanner, which was officially opened May 31, 1980 by the Hon.
+The centre added a wide range of treatment facilities and medical functions linked to sophisticated technology such as a CT scanner, which was officially opened May 31, 1980, by the Hon.
 Rafe Mair, Minister of Health.
-The Royal Columbian Hospital Foundation was incorporated under the Societies Act on the 28th of March, 1978 to raise funds for the hospital's first CT scanner.
+The Royal Columbian Hospital Foundation was incorporated under the Societies Act on 28 March 1978 to raise funds for the hospital's first CT scanner.

 In addition to the opening of the Health Care centre, another building was opened during this time period, the Sherbrooke Centre Department of Psychiatry.
 The building was officially opened on February 27, 1981, by the Minister of Health James Nielson.
 Housed in the former nurse's residences building, the space was reutilized to include 30 beds to specifically care for patients with mental health issues.

 Cardiac surgery was implemented in the hospital in 1991 in tandem with angioplasty to alleviate the backlog of surgeries and reduce the wait time for British Columbians.
 The cardiac surgery program performed 250 cardiopulmonary bypass (CPB) procedures in the first year.
 Since the hospital had the busiest cardiac care centre, the new ability to perform open-heart surgery cemented their role as a major Cardiac Centre for the region.